coozila/alpha/docs/usage.md

 ### GPT-3.5 ONLY Mode

-If you don't have access to GPT-4, this mode allows you to use Auto-GPT!
+If you don't have access to GPT-4, this mode allows you to use alpha!

 ``` shell
 ./run.sh --gpt3only